HISTORY OF THE 19TH AMENDMENT: WOMEN’S RIGHT TO VOTE

 Feminism and the 19th Amendment

 Looking back on the history of the women’s movement through the lens of feminism, the original “suffrage” campaign is identified as First-wave feminism.
 This is to distinguish it from Second-wave feminism of the 1960s and 1970, commonly called “Women’s Liberation,” when the priority was equal legal and social rights.

-African-American Women’s Suffrage
+19th Amendment and African-American Women’s Suffrage

 Contemporaneously with the mid-19th century suffrage efforts were the work of notable African-American suffragists, including Mary Church Terrel and Ida B. Wells-Barnett.
 Terell was one of the first African-American women to earn a college degree and championed both suffrage and civil rights.
 She helped form the Colored Women’s League of Washington (1849) and the National Association of Colored Women (1896).
 She was a founding member of the later National Association for the Advancement of Colored People (NAACP) in 1909.

 Ida B. Wells-Barnett was part of the 1913 March in Washington DC, along with 8,000 women.
-An African-American journalist, she was an outspoken leader in the anti-lynching campaigns of the late 1800s and founder of the later Alpha Suffrage Club in 1913.
+An African-American journalist, she was an outspoken leader in the anti-lynching campaigns of the late 1800s and the founder of the later Alpha Suffrage Club in 1913.